Tenancy agreement explained: What to include and legal requirements in the UK

 Learning points

-• Always keep written records of communication and follow up any calls in an email as these are often key supporting documents for negotiation if there is any dispute
+- Always keep written records of communication and follow up any calls in an email as these are often key supporting documents for negotiation if an issue requires resolution

 Ending a tenancy agreement early